Star Of 'Tiger King' Says New Discovery Is "Definitely" Evidence Of Big Cats In England

 Britain's Big Cat Mystery

 Prof. Disotell has featured in numerous TV shows including Spike TV's 'Ten Million Dollar Bigfoot Bounty', Syfy's 'Joe Rogan Questions Everything', and History Channel's 'MonsterQuest' and 'Ancient Aliens', making use of the tools of science to help bring some real educational value to the viewers of these shows.
-Prof. Disotell is famed for tackling fringe subjects from a very strong sceptical stance, and yet this is not the case when it comes to the big cats of Britain; according to Prof. Disotell:
+Prof. Disotell is famed for tackling fringe subjects from a very strong skeptical stance, and yet this is not the case when it comes to the big cats of Britain; according to Prof. Disotell:

 "Historically there were enough people [in Britain] who kept such big cats as pets and it is perfectly possible that many animals escaped or were released."